frequently asked questions

 how do i apply to be a camp pastor?

-If you are a kidmin leader or you are looking to serve for a couple weeks of camp, you can complete the Camp Pastor expression of interest form online.
+If you are a kidmin leader or you are looking to serve for a couple weeks of camp, email Henry Dutton at email@example.com.
 If you are looking to serve as a Camp Pastor for an entire summer you can complete the online application and make sure to submit a Camp Pastor Preview Video link the the Camp Pastor application.
-Anytime you can email Henry Dutton at firstname.lastname@example.org

 how do i apply to be in a camp worship band?